lTieDat/booking-app-api/README.md

 - `POST /reviews` – Add a review
 - `GET /reviews/room/:roomId` – Get reviews for a room

-> Full API docs can be generated via Swagger or Postman (coming soon).
+> Full API docs can be view in localhost port 8002 when running server

 ---